psyrendust/jquery.hotkeys/README.md

 #About
 **jQuery Hotkeys** is a plug-in that lets you easily add and remove handlers for keyboard events anywhere in your code supporting almost any key combination.

-This plugin is based off of the plugin by Tzury Bar Yochay: [jQuery.hotkeys](https://github.com/tzuryby/jquery.hotkeys)
+This plugin is based off of the plugin by Tzury Bar Yochay [jQuery.hotkeys](https://github.com/tzuryby/jquery.hotkeys) and later extended by John Resig [jQuery.hotkeys](https://github.com/jeresig/jquery.hotkeys).

 The syntax is as follows: